 - This definition allows for either a positive or negative deviation from the planned outcome.
-This is an important distinction and helps view risk as something to be embraced. - Risk is often characterised by reference to potential events and consequences.
-For example, low-lying premises near a river might be at risk of flooding, which could cause damage to property and disruption to the business, and even threaten lives. - Risk can be expressed in terms of a combination of the consequences of an event and the associated likelihood of an occurrence.
-This can be helpful to allow comparison of disparate risks with very different impacts on an organisation or its people.
+This is an important distinction and helps view risk as something to be embraced and not just controlled or avoided. - Risk is often characterised by reference to potential events and consequences.
+For example, low-lying premises near a river might be at risk of flooding, which could cause damage to property and disruption to a business, a community or people.

-• Uncertainty is inherent in risk.
-Uncertainty can arise from a number of different sources, including a deficiency of information, understanding or knowledge of an event, or a lack of awareness of its possible impact.

-• Objectives can have many different aspects, including finance, safety, quality, regulatory or reputation, and can apply at different levels of an organisation.

-• An appreciation of these metrics helps determine risk characteristics such as causes and consequences, as well as helping design risk indictors to monitor risk status.
+- Risk can be expressed in terms of a combination of the consequences of an event and the associated likelihood of an occurrence.
+This can be helpful to allow comparison of disparate risks with very different impacts on an organisation or its people and other stakeholders including investors, suppliers and customers.. - Uncertainty is inherent in risk.
+Uncertainty can arise from a number of different sources, including a deficiency of information, understanding or knowledge of an event, or a lack of awareness of its possible impact and likelihood. - Objectives can have many different dimensions, including finance, safety, quality, regulatory or reputation, and can apply at different levels of an organisation. - An appreciation of these metrics helps determine risk characteristics such as causes and consequences, as well as helping design risk indictors to monitor risk status.